gianlucanunes/core-temperature-analyzer/README.md

 ***
 > 4. **Create a file in your computer called "temp.xlsx" (without the double quotes).**

+This excel file will contain all dates and measured temperatures in a more intuitive screen.

 ![Temp](/images/3.png)

 💡 Tip: You can choose any name.
 I will use "temp" as an example.